Bryan Teixeira

-Bryan Alberto Silva Teixeira Jr. (born 1 September 2000) is a professional footballer who plays as a winger for Austrian club Sturm Graz.
+Bryan Alberto Silva Teixeira Jr. (/pt/; born 1 September 2000) is a professional footballer who plays as a winger for Lithuanian FK Žalgiris.
 Born in France, he plays for the Cape Verde national team.

 Career

 On 17 July 2019, Teixeira signed his first professional contract with Clermont.
 He made his professional debut with Clermont in a 1–0 Ligue 2 win over on 2 November 2019.

 He spent the second half of the 2019–20 season on loan at Concarneau.
 He made five appearances in Championnat National before the season was abandoned due to the COVID-19 pandemic.

 In June 2020, he joined Orléans, newly relegated to Championnat National, on a season-long loan.

 On 31 August 2021, he joined Austrian club Austria Lustenau on loan for the 2021–22 season.
 On 30 June 2022, Teixeira returned to Austria Lustenau on a permanent basis and signed a contract until the summer of 2024.

 On 7 January 2023, Teixeira joined Sturm Graz on a contract until 2026.
 On 1 February 2024, Teixeira was loaned by 1.
 FC Magdeburg in Germany.
 The loan was extended for the 2024–25 season.

+On 9 February 2026 officially announced that Bryan Teixeira signed with Lithuanian Žalgiris Club.